Introduction

 Optimising Event Listeners

-Poorly managed listeners waste resources.
+Poorly managed listeners waste resources and cause memory leaks.

-• Remove listeners when not needed
+• Remove listeners when components unmount

 • Avoid anonymous handlers when cleanup is required